sape-ru/enterprise-exception/README.md

 with the error XXXXXX_" for low-level exceptions?
 - Do you want to add any other custom properties to your exceptions and handle them as you wish?

-If you answered "yes" for any question then you probably would like to use the [CustomizableException](#for-exceptions-customization).
+If you answered "yes" for any question then you probably would like to use [CustomizableException](#for-exceptions-customization).

 ### Customized exceptions parsing

-If you already use the [CustomizableException](#exceptions-customization) and have dozens of customizable exception classes then you probably would like to:
+If you already use [CustomizableException](#exceptions-customization) and have dozens of customizable exception classes then you probably would like to:
 - print a full list of your exceptions with their properties
 - filter your exceptions (for instance to show only user-visible exceptions)
 - validate your globalized exceptions codes

-If so then you should use the [Parser](#for-customizable-exceptions-parsing).
+If so then you should use [Parser](#for-customizable-exceptions-parsing).

 ## Requirements
 - Core PHP v7.0+